Treaty 7: Context

 In the late 1800s, five Indigenous nations were situated along the southern parts of western Canada.
-The five nations were the Blackfoot, Piegans, Sarcee and Crees and Blood.
-They were nomadic populations, which allowed them to move freely following the buffalo herds from which they gained a lot of their resources and were able to live.
-The five Nations owned their lands and used them for hunting grounds as well as for settlement areas.
-Their territories started in the southern parts of Alberta and Saskatchewan as well as northern Montana.
-These plains included vast buffalo hunting which allowed them to sustain themselves and their culture.
+These were the Siksika (Blackfoot), Kainai (Blood), Piikani (Peigan), Stoney-Nakoda, and Tsuut’ina (Sarcee).
+These five Nations owned their lands and used them for hunting grounds, as well as for settlement areas.
+Their territories started as far south as southern Alberta and Saskatchewan, and northern Montana.
+They were nomadic populations, and freely followed the buffalo herds from which they gained many of their resources, which they used to sustain themselves.
 Buffalo were the foundation of not only the economy of the people of the plains but also of their culture and way of life.
-The buffalo provided the people of the plains with food, clothing and warmth, fuel and sacred objects.
-The buffalo were a pivotal part of their way of life and greatly diminished due to overhunting in the plains.
-By 1879, the buffalo could no longer be found in any significant numbers across the plains leading the people to have different needs and require other ways of life.
+The buffalo provided the people of the plains with food, clothing and warmth, fuel, and sacred objects.
+Unfortunately, due to over-hunting in the plains, the buffalo populations would come to be greatly diminished, and by 1879, the buffalo could no longer be found in any significant numbers across the plains.
+This forced the people to pursue other ways of life in search of new sources of food.

-The Canadian government wanted to build a railway but in order to proceed, they had to acquire the land from the Indigenous people.
-The government brought forward the idea of a treaty to the Indigenous people who resided on the land on the plains that was needed for the railway.
-There were already treaties in place between other Indigenous groups and the government.
-This was the seventh treaty.
+Meanwhile, the Canadian government was pursuing the means to build a railway, which necessitated the acquisition of the land from the Indigenous people.
+The government brought forward the idea of a treaty to the Indigenous people who resided on the land that was needed for the railway, as they had done before, through the previous treaties with First Nations peoples.